 - (a) Before leaving the station, check all hydrants that need to be tested or maintenance for accuracy in the computer (e.g. the test date is correct, the hydrant is not documented as out of service, information that may be missing on hydrant). - (b) Locate hydrant. - (c) Check the number stamped on the hydrant to match the computer designation, as well as the address that is assigned to the particular hydrant.
 If either one is incorrect, record the information for further investigation or correction if needed.
 If the stamp is not clear, re-stamp the hydrant. - (d) Check for lubrication ports and add lubricant if needed. - (e) Remove all caps from the hydrant; clean the caps and discharges with a wire brush.
-Visually inspect the gaskets inside the cap. - (f) Only flush using a 2.5" discharge and an appliance to redirect the stream must be used to minimize damage to surrounding property. - (g) Slowly open the hydrants fully, allow the water to run until it is clear (approx. 30 seconds). - (h) Slowly close the hydrant.
-Check the hydrant for proper drainage. - (i) Remove appliances if applicable and replace color rings and cap. - (j) Paint over the old date located on the hydrant and paint new date on the hydrant where it is visible from the road. - (k) Check for appropriate reflective markers. - (I) Record all information, making special note of hydrant ring colors.
-Upon returning to the station enter maintenance date into computer and verify that the ring colors on the hydrants are correct. - (m) All discrepancies should be recorded and passed on to prevention.
+Visually inspect the gaskets inside the cap. - (f) Only flush using a 2.5" Personnel will be required to use the bumper mounted diffuser or the hydrant mounted diffuser while flowing the hydrant to prevent damage to surrounding property. - (g) Slowly open the hydrants fully, allow the water to run until it is clear (approx. 30 seconds). - (h) Slowly close the hydrant.
+Check the hydrant for proper drainage. - (i) Remove appliances and replace color rings and cap. - (j) Paint over the old date located on the hydrant and paint new date on the hydrant where it is visible from the road. - (k) Check for appropriate reflective markers. - (I) Record all information, making special note of hydrant ring colors.
+Upon returning to the station enter maintenance date into computer and verify that the ring colors on the hydrants are correct. - (m) All discrepancies should be recorded and passed on to prevention. - (n) When in doubt do not flow, contact the Battalion Chief or Prevention Division for assistance.